Aged Care - Sanctions and Notices of Non-Compliance

 An approved provider who has received a notice of non-compliance is expected to inform care recipients at the affected service of the identified problems, explain the actions that will be taken by the approved provider to fix the identified problems and answer any questions.

 When a notice of non-compliance is issued, the approved provider may have up to 14 days under the Aged Care Act 1997 to make a written submission in response to the notice of non-compliance.
 After the department has considered any submissions, information regarding the notice of non-compliance may be published online.

 The information published includes the name and address of the service, the name of the relevant approved provider, the reasons for the notice of non-compliance and the date of issue.
 A notice of non-compliance will appear on the “Current Notices of Non-Compliance” page until the approved provider has addressed the non-compliance.
 At this stage, the information will move to “Archived Notices of Non-Compliance” page where it will remain for a period of two years.
 If the non-compliance is not addressed by the approved provider within the timeframes set, the department may impose sanctions.

 Information taken into account when taking compliance action

 When imposing sanctions or issuing Notices of non-compliance, the department takes into account the procedures outlined under Part 4.4 of the Aged Care Act 1997.
-This may include reports by the Australian Aged Care Quality Agency.
-Where reports are publicly available, they may be obtained from the Australian Aged Care Quality Agency’s website.
+This may include reports by the Aged Care Quality and Safety Commission.
+Where reports are publicly available, they may be obtained from the Aged Care Quality and Safety Commission’s website.

 Material published by the Commonwealth of Australia, Department of Health, on this site is made available under the Aged Care Act 1997 and is believed to be reliable and accurate at the time of placement on the Internet.